KusionStack/kusionstack.io/docs/karpor/3-user-guide/1-multi-cluster-management.md

 title: Multi-Cluster Management
 ---

-Multi-cluster management allows for the registration of clusters into Karpor, enabling the search and insight across a large number of clusters.
+Multi-cluster management is the entrance to register clusters into Karpor, enabling search and insight capabilities across a large number of clusters.

 ## Register Cluster

 1. Click the <kbd>Cluster Management</kbd> Tab.
 2. Click the <kbd>Register Cluster</kbd> button.
    ![](/karpor/assets/cluster-mng/cluster-mng-empty.png)
-3. Input the cluster name.
-The cluster name must be unique and cannot be altered once created.
+3. Add the cluster name.
+The cluster name must be unique and CANNOT be altered once created.
 4. Upload the cluster's kubeconfig file.
 One with read permission is sufficient.
 5. Click the <kbd>Verify and Submit</kbd> button.
    ![](/karpor/assets/cluster-mng/cluster-mng-register-new-cluster.png)